SgtPooki/filecoin-upload-action/README.md

 ## Quick Start

 The action uses a **secure two-workflow pattern** by default.
-This works for all PRs (including forks) and keeps your secrets safe.
+This currently works for same-repo PRs only (fork PR support temporarily disabled).

 **Step 1: Build workflow** (runs on PR, no secrets):
 ```yaml